 It’s a force of habit for many of us: We grew up pulling our p-b-and-j out of a sandwich sack or an encasement of cling film, and so as moms and dads, as continued brown-baggers, we’ve continued to do it this way.
 Hey, our parents weren’t as informed as we were.
 We can’t blame them, but it’s time to put a stop to all of this.

 This is an easy fix.
-We go invest in some reusable containers for all of it: sandwiches, chips (vegetable, potato or tortilla), and whatever else.
+We go invest in some reusable containers for all of it: sandwiches, chips (vegetable, potato, or tortilla), and whatever else.
 We think about the fact that using disposable stuff means that it’s being disposed of all over the planet.
 That just doesn’t jive if we are hoping for the place to stay clean.

-Each step, no matter how small they may seem, is a step to better tomorrow without so many plastic pollutants out there, floating around in our oceans and lakes.
+Each step, no matter how small they may seem, is a step to a better tomorrow without so many plastic pollutants out there, floating around in our oceans and lakes.
 If we can make these things more sustainable, we can make other things more sustainable, and it all adds up to long-term kinship with the world.
 It’s time we all start making the right choices, especially on little things — that add up to big things — like this.

-If we all make an effort to identify where we use plastic and actively look for alternatives, we can drastically cut down on the amount of plastic pollution.
+If we all make an effort to identify where we use plastic and actively look for alternatives, we can drastically cut down on the amount of plastic Pollution.

-As the leading organization at the forefront of the conscious consumerism movement, One Green Planet believes that reducing everyday plastics from our lives is not about giving up anything or sacrificing convenience, but rather learning to reap the maximum benefit from the items you use every day while having the minimum impact.
+As the leading organization at the forefront of the conscious consumerism movement, One Green Planet believes that reducing everyday plastics from our lives is not about giving up anything or sacrificing convenience but rather learning to reap the maximum benefit from the items you use every day while having the minimum impact.

 - This 52-foot Trash Wheel Floats Through a River in Panama City and Collects Plastic to be Recycled